minecraftforum/rules-archive/rules/global/rules.markdown

     substantial discussion of the topic.
 Contentless bumps which add very little to the discussion will be removed.

+* __Post Provocative/Offensive Material__

+    Provocative and/or offensive material of a sexual, violent or otherwise inappropriate nature is strictly not allowed.
+Please consider the types of content posted to a family friendly forum.

 ### Illegal Activity

 * __Piracy__